Trendy avocados removed from UK menus amid environmental concerns

 Similar avocado bans have been undertaken by restaurants in Bristol and south London, with managers predicting that the trend to boycott avocados could soon become as popular as the fruit itself.

-Avocados' popularity has soared around the world in recent years, driven by increased awareness of their health benefits, experts say.
+The popularity of avocados has soared around the world in recent years, driven by increased awareness of their health benefits, experts say.

-In the United States, annual per capita consumption of avocado doubled in the decade to 2006, and doubled again to 7.1 pounds (3.2 kg) in 2016, according to data from the U.S. Department of Agriculture.
+In the United States, annual per capita consumption of avocado doubled in the decade to 2006, and doubled again to 3.2 kg in 2016, according to data from the US Department of Agriculture.

 "We are encouraged to see that cafes and restaurants in the UK are becoming more aware of the global environmental impact of the food they serve," said Chris Redston, executive director of Rainforest Trust UK.

-The desire to make way for cattle ranches, palm oil and single crops such as avocados and pineapples is a key reason for the destruction of about 70,000 acres of rainforest a day, said Redston.
+The desire to make way for cattle ranches, palm oil and single crops such as avocados and pineapples is a key reason for the destruction of about 70,000 acres (28,328 hectares) of rainforest a day, said Mr Redston.
+THOMSON REUTERS FOUNDATION